The3DPrintist/2B2T-QueueBot/README.md

 Example of what the phone number should look like:
 1234567890

-You may test the message by clicking the “Test Email” button, it has a cooldown, and a limit of 5 messages an hour

 ## Email Setup:

 Select “Email instead” in the dropdown.

 Input your email address into the box labeled “Phone Number / Email”

-You may test the message by clicking the “Test Email” button, it has a cooldown.

 ## Reset: